wookie-fatcat/agility/README.md

 later at a higher price.

 Unlike other systems for optimising use of the Octopus Agile tariff, Agility is completely automatic.
 Once started you should be able to leave it to optimise everything for you behind the scenes.
+Agility is designed to be resilient: it automatically and cleanly handles any API failures, which can occur particularly with SolisCloud, and re-issues the API calls if necessary until they are handled successfully.

 Whilst it's still advisable
 to try to avoid doing anything during the 16:00 to 19:00 peak period that consumes large amounts of power,